-Outlander Season 8 Episode 4 Recap & Reaction: The Reveal Works.
-The Season Still Wobbles.
+Outlander Season 8 Episode 4 Review: “Muskets, Liberty, and Sauerkraut” Works, But The Season Still Wobbles

 Full spoilers for Outlander Season 8 Episode 4, “Muskets, Liberty, and Sauerkraut.”